jreveillaud/Wolbachia-subpopulations/README.md

 To study the *Wolbachia* variability and metapangenomics, you can run these scripts:

-* [1-run-pangenome.sh](files/script/snv_metapan/1-run-pangenome.sh): Prepare *Wolbachia* MAGs contigs.db, *Wolbachia* reference genomes and run pangenomes.
+* [1-reference-genome.sh](files/script/snv_metapan/1-reference-genome.sh): Download and prepare Wolbachia reference genomes for pangenomics
+* [2-run-pangenome.sh](files/script/snv_metapan/2-run-pangenome.sh): Compute pangenome with 1) all the Wolbachia MAGs and Wolbachia reference genomes, 2) only Wolbachia MAGs M11/O11 and wPipPEL reference genome (for metapangenomics)
-* [2-run-blast.sh](files/script/snv_metapan/2-run-blast.sh): Download the MLST + wsp gene sequences and blast them against *Wolbachia* MAGs contigs.db.
+* [3-blast-cid-mlst.sh](files/script/snv_metapan/3-blast-cid-mlst.sh): Download the MLST + wsp gene sequences and blast them against Wolbachia MAGs contigs.db
+* [4a-generate-coverage-data-for-GC.Rmd](files/script/snv_metapan/4a-generate-coverage-data-for-GC.Rmd): Generate coverage values of each metagenome and MLST+wsp genes at Gene Clusters (GCs) level for all the Wolbachia MAGs
-* [3-generate-coverage-data-for-GC.Rmd](files/script/snv_metapan/3-generate-coverage-data-for-GC.Rmd): Generate coverage values of each metagenome and MLST+wsp genes at Gene Clusters (GCs) level.
+* [4b-generate-coverage-data-for-GC-M11-O11.Rmd](files/script/snv_metapan/4b-generate-coverage-data-for-GC-M11-O11.Rmd): Generate coverage values of each metagenome and MLST+wsp genes at Gene Clusters (GCs) level for Wolbachia MAGs M11 and O11
-* [4-add-coverage-data-to-pan.sh](files/script/snv_metapan/4-add-coverage-data-to-pan.sh): Add coverage values previously generated in pangenomes.
+* [5-add-coverage-data-to-pan.sh](files/script/snv_metapan/5-add-coverage-data-to-pan.sh): Add coverage values previously generated in pangenome databases
-* [5-generate-variability-tables-and-interactive-snv.Rmd](files/script/snv_metapan/5-generate-variability-tables-and-interactive-snv.Rmd): Generate variability tables (Single Nucleotide Variants, Single Codon Variants, Single Amino Acid Variants), indels/insertion tables at intra-MAGs and inter-MAGs level and prepare interactive view of SNVs.
+* [6a-generate-variability-tables-and-interactive-snv.Rmd](files/script/snv_metapan/6a-generate-variability-tables-and-interactive-snv.Rmd): Generate variability tables (Single Nucleotide Variants, Single Codon Variants, Single Amino Acid Variants), indels/insertion tables at intra-sample and inter-sample levels
-* [6-prepare-additional-data-to-snvs.R](files/script/snv_metapan/6-prepare-additional-data-to-snvs.R): Prepare additionnal data (MLST and wsp assignments) to add to the interactive view of SNVs.
+* [6b-generate-variability-tables-and-interactive-snv-eggs.Rmd](files/script/snv_metapan/6b-generate-variability-tables-and-interactive-snv-eggs.Rmd): Same as script 6a but with egg metagenomes
-* [7-select-SNV-SCV-SAAVs.R](files/script/snv_metapan/7-select-SNV-SCV-SAAVs.R): Select SCV and SAAV generated from only the filtered SNVs.
+* [7-select-SNV-SCV-SAAVs.R](files/script/snv_metapan/7-select-SNV-SCV-SAAVs.R): Select SCVs and SAAVs generated from only the filtered SNVs for each Wolbachia MAG
-* [8-merge_gene_cluster_SNV.R](files/script/snv_metapan/8-merge_gene_cluster_SNV.R): Identify shared SNVs, Single copy Core Genes from *Wolbachia* (wSCG) from the Gene Cluster tables (pangenomics), link the wSCG and SNVs informations to export it in SNV interactive databases.
+* [8-merge-gene-cluster-SNV.R](files/script/snv_metapan/8-merge-gene-cluster-SNV.R): Identify shared SNVs, Single copy Core Genes from Wolbachia (wSCG) from the Gene Cluster tables (pangenomics), link the wSCG and SNVs informations to export it in SNV interactive databases.
-* [9-add-wSCG-to-interactive-SNV.sh](files/script/snv_metapan/9-add-wSCG-to-interactive-SNV.sh): Add wSCG infos in SNV interactive databases.
-* [10-SNV-figure-for-selected-splits.Rmd](files/script/snv_metapan/10-SNV-figure-for-selected-splits.Rmd): Generate SNV and gene figures for selected splits from *Wolbachia* MAG O11.
-We then used Inskape to create the final SNV figures for these splits.
+* [9a-SNV-figure-for-selected-splits.Rmd](files/script/snv_metapan/9a-SNV-figure-for-selected-splits.Rmd): Generate SNV and gene figures for selected splits from Wolbachia MAG O11 and O03.
+We then used Inskape to create the final SNV figures for these splits
+* [9b-SNV-figure-for-selected-splits.Rmd](files/script/snv_metapan/9b-SNV-figure-for-selected-splits.Rmd): Same as 9a but with egg metagenomes
+* [10a-generate-data-for-check-gene-cluster-coverage.sh](files/script/snv_metapan/10a-generate-data-for-check-gene-cluster-coverage.sh): Generate data for inspect the coverage of gene clusters in each Wolbachia MAG
+* [10b-check-gene-cluster-coverage.Rmd](files/script/snv_metapan/10b-check-gene-cluster-coverage.Rmd): Plot the coverage of each metagenome to corresponding gene cluster from each Wolbachia MAG.
+* [11-update-profile-db-for-visualization.Rmd](files/script/snv_metapan/11-update-profile-db-for-visualization.Rmd): Edit profile db for each Wolbachia MAG to visualize SNV in different levels (raw, without coverage outliers and filtered) in anvio interactive view.
+These views have been used in Inkscape to get the final figures (Figure 2, Supplementary Figure 9)

 # Explore the co-occurence of *Wolbachia* subpopulations accross additional *Wolbachia* metagenomes (from eggs)